 American Celebration on Parade

-American Celebration on Parade is one of America’s most unique museums and offers an up-close experience with parade floats from famous national celebrations including Presidential Inaugural Parades, the Philadelphia Thanksgiving Day Parade, the Tournament of Roses Parade and much more.
+American Celebration on Parade is one of America’s most unique museums and offers an up-close experience with parade floats from famous national celebrations including Presidential Inaugural Parades, the Philadelphia Thanksgiving Day Parade and much more.
 On television these floats may seem small, but here, they’re larger than life.
 It’s a once-in-a-lifetime, family-friendly, up-close experience that’s impossible to describe!

 - See more than 20 full-sized parade floats up close and read how they were created

 - Experience what it’s like to stand on or drive a massive float

 - Take photographs at backdrops where US Presidents and other famous Americans have stood, including the 60’ long by 40’ US flag used in multiple Presidential Inaugurals beginning with President Reagan’s in 1989.
 It was later used in President Bush’s and President Obama’s inaugurations.

 Tours through the 40,000 square foot American Celebration on Parade are guided, with descriptive plaques at each float.
 The building is ADA accessible.

 American Fright Night at American Celebration on Parade